 5 Fun Facts You Didn’t Know About Wales

-With a long and fascinating heritage, it’s no surprise that there’s an endless list of interesting facts about Wales.
+With a long and fascinating heritage, it’s no surprise that there’s an endless list of interesting and fun facts about Wales.
 A country so full of gorgeous scenery and intriguing twists and turns means that there are plenty of hidden depths to explore.

 So, if you’re on the hunt for some fun facts about Wales, be prepared to unlock a full treasure chest of intrigue as we reveal some of our best Welsh facts.